Talessil/DRecSys/README.md

 EXECUTION:

-	The database is first modeled as graph.
-Some initial network analysis can be done using 'complex-network.py'.
+	-The database is first modeled as graph.
+For network analysis use 'complex-network.py'.
+	-NetSCAN algorithm [1] is used in order to find core (important) nodes.
+	-Instances based on core nodes are created.
+Many attributes can be extracted from full database.
+The used attributes are: "author_id", "discussion", "review", "qntags", "pull", "requested".
+There are example file inside *instances* (folder).
-	Instances with "author_id", "discussion", "review", "qntags", "pull", "requested" as columns are created.
-There's an example inside FOLDER 'instances'.
-Pre-processing.py is used for outliers scale reduction, normalization and instance splitting - test and training(optional).
+	-Pre-processing.py contains outliers scale reduction, normalization and instance splitting - test and training (optional).
-	Classification algorithms are implemented in 'classification.py'.
+	-Implemented Classification algorithms in 'classification.py'.

+[1] Horta,  V.,  Stroele,  V.,  Braga,  R.,  David,  J.M.N.  and  Campos,  F., 2018.
+Analyzing  scientific  context  of  researchers  and  communities  by using  complex  network  and  semantic  technologies.
+Future  Generation Computer Systems, 89, pp.584-605.